Vehicle make: Bell

 Dinky 956 Turntable Fire Escape

 The Dinky Turntable Fire Escape This is the early Bedford version released in February 1958 and advertised on the back of that months Meccano Magazine.
 Later Versions were fitted with windows.
 Measurements are Overall length 185 mm and 363 mm with ladder extended.
-This version has no interior detail.Cost 13/3 available in red finish.
+This version has no interior detail.Cost 13/3 available in red finish at 1:43 scale.
 Dinky in detail...

 Lledo DG 12 1934 Dennis Fire Engine